Skip to content

 Loss & Training

 Global and local score models are jointly trained (Eq.
-11) using denoising score matching with likelihood weighting.
-Training requires only single-group simulations, making simulation efficiency extremely high and keeping training cost independent of \(J\).
+11) using Denoising Score Matching (DSM) with likelihood weighting.
+Training is highly efficient as it only requires simulating single groups of data.

 Key Experimental Results